-Candidates can apply by completing Loyola's MLS Application form online.
-The application form asks applicants to complete and upload a personal statement, résumé and unofficial transcripts online.
-Please note that the MLS Letter of Recommendation Form must be submitted directly to the Office of Admissions.
+Candidates can apply directly to Loyola by completing the MLS Application form online.
+The application form asks applicants to complete and upload a personal statement, résumé, copy of TOEFL/IELTS score (if applicable), and unofficial transcripts online.
+Please note that letters of recommendation must be delivered or emailed directly from your recommender.
+A copy of your letter(s) of recommendation may be accepted for the evaluation but an official letter(s) must be received before the orientation.

 We require a personal statement to assist the Admissions Committee in selecting a highly-qualified and diverse entering class, and in assessing each applicant's written English skills.
 The personal statement provides each applicant with the opportunity to describe his or her interest in the MLS program, the uniqueness of his or her character and experience, and his or her potential to contribute to Loyola's community.

 The personal statement should be typed: 2-3 pages in length and, double spaced, using no smaller than 10 point font.
 The personal statement must be the original work of the applicant.